 Why is a healthy diet so critical for older adults?

-The reasons to maintain a healthy diet are innumerable, and there are so many benefits for the body that come from simply being aware and conscious about what you use as fuel.
-For many seniors who are dealing with conditions such as chronic pain from ailments like arthritis, an anti-Inflammatory diet can make a huge difference in daily comfort and the ability to carry out an independent lifestyle.
+The reasons to maintain a healthy diet are innumerable, and there are so many benefits for the body that comes from simply being aware and conscious about what you use as fuel.
+For many seniors who are dealing with conditions such as chronic pain from ailments like arthritis, an anti-inflammatory diet can make a huge difference in daily comfort and the ability to carry out an independent lifestyle.

-Anti-Inflammatory diets focus on foods that reduce inflammatory responses within the body.
+Anti-inflammatory diets focus on foods that reduce inflammatory responses within the body.
 Restricting or completely avoiding foods that increase inflammation in the body is essential for achieving the desired results.
 In essence, the goal is to eat foods that establish and maintain balance in the body and to avoid foods that will cause inflammatory flare-ups.

 Eating nutritious foods rich in vitamins and minerals is so important for seniors for several reasons.
 A nutritious diet provides the energy needed for daily tasks and activities, but it also helps lower the risk of developing more severe health problems like:

 A lot of people only consider the physical repercussions of an unhealthy diet.
 However, research continues to show direct links between excess sugar intake and cognitive decline.
-Healthy eating is not only good for your body, but also your brain.
+Healthy eating is not only good for your body but also your brain.

 To Eat or Not to Eat

-When it comes to an anti-Inflammatory diet, there are general lists of foods that are suitable, and others that are detrimental.
+When it comes to an anti-inflammatory diet, there are general lists of foods that are suitable and others that are detrimental.